Probate Q&A Series

 • Consider a third‐party supplemental needs trust.
 Family members fund and control the trust for a qualifying beneficiary.
 Keep trust assets separate from the probate estate.

 • Keep benefits in the beneficiary’s name or in the trust name.
 Do not deposit estate funds into the beneficiary’s personal account.
-This avoids commingling that could trigger estate claims.
+This avoids commingling that could affect means-tested benefit eligibility.

 Handling Property Sales in Probate